lynnfaraday/aresmush.com/_root/tutorials/code/create-plugin/plugin-module.md

 All plugins reside within their own Ruby Module, within the main AresMUSH module.
 There are special conventions around module names, as explained in [Plugins](/tutorials/code/plugins), but generally it should be a capitalized name of your plugin folder.

+The module must include two special methods - one to help the game find the plugin files, and another to tell it the plugin's command shortcuts.

 ## Try It

 Create a file `traits.rb` in the `aresmush/plugins/traits` directory with the following code: